daniegee/clone-guard/README.md

 ### Cloning & Running Project For the First Time

 1. Install required python packages by running `sudo apt install python3-dev python3-pip python3-venv`
-2. Clone the repository by entering `git clone https://engineering-project-6@dev.azure.com/engineering-project-6/Clone%20Guard/_git/clone-guard-part-b`.
+2. Clone the repository by entering `git clone https://github.com/daniegee/clone-guard.git`.
-3. The terminal will need to verify credentials for the Azure Project.
-Open [project](https://dev.azure.com/engineering-project-6/Clone%20Guard/_git/clone-guard-part-b), click clone button and select Generate Git Credentials.
-Copy password and paste into theterminal.
-4. Change directory `cd clone-guard-part-b`.
+3. Change directory `cd clone-guard`.
-5. Create a Virtual Python Environment by running `python3 -m venv env`.
+4. Create a Virtual Python Environment by running `python3 -m venv env`.
-6. Start the virtual environment by running `source env/bin/activate`.
+5. Start the virtual environment by running `source env/bin/activate`.
-7. Give the setup script executable permissions `chmod +x setup.sh`
+6. Give the setup script executable permissions `chmod +x setup.sh`
-8. Initialise the git submodule & install required packages by running the custom script `./setup.sh`.
+7. Initialise the git submodule & install required packages by running the custom script `./setup.sh`.
-9. Create and populate an `.env` file based off the variables defined in `.env.template`
+8. Create and populate an `.env` file based off the variables defined in `.env.template`
-10. Run the main script `python main.py`
+9. Run the main script `python main.py`
-11. Place the card near the reader, and it should display the card UID in the terminal.
-Otherwise, consult troubleshooting docs
+10. Place the card near the reader, and it should display the card UID in the terminal.

 ### Re-Running Existing Project